 Nonmatriculated part-time study in the M.P.H. program is available with the course instructor’s permission.
 Nonmatriculated part-time students are individuals who attend classes and participate fully in a course; complete assignments, papers, or examinations; and receive a transcript attesting to completion of the course, credit hours, and a grade.
 A nonmatriculated student is limited to no more than two courses per term and a maximum of three courses total.
 All course requirements will be completed by the end of the term.
 Exceptions must be negotiated with the course instructor.

 Students may withdraw from a course with the approval of their faculty adviser.
-Course withdrawal forms are available online at http://publichealth.yale.edu/about/gateways/students.
-Students may withdraw from a course until October 14 in the fall term and March 10 in the spring term without the course appearing on the transcript.
-From those dates until the last day of classes (December 9, fall term; April 28, spring term) a student may withdraw from a course; however, the course will appear on the transcript with a letter grade of “W.”
+Course withdrawal forms are available online at http://publichealth.yale.edu/about/gateways/students/mph/mph_academics.
+Students may withdraw from a course until October 13 in the fall term and March 9 in the spring term without the course appearing on the transcript.
+From those dates until the last day of classes (December 8, fall term; April 27, spring term) a student may withdraw from a course; however, the course will appear on the transcript with a letter grade of “W.” Please note that students enrolled in an eight-week (half-term) course can withdraw from the course during the first week without the course appearing on the transcript.

 First-year students are not allowed to withdraw from Introduction to Statistical Thinking I (BIS 505a) or Principles of Epidemiology I (CDE/EMD 508a).